cursusdb/cursusdb/readme.md

 ```

 ## Todo
+- Node select, delete, and update actions to be tested thoroughly, logic commented
+- There seems to be specific scenarios in-which the nodes dont return appropriate data based on limit and conditions, the logic has to be able to accompany many conditions and scenarios.
 - Create backup nodes which when one node becomes unavailable to start at shutting down nodes state replicating and replacing it's position on the clusters(s).
 This is a peer-2-peer like activity.

 ### Notes